irrigation considerations for

 Soybean growers meet a high demand for a product that has a variety of uses.
 According to the American Soybean Association (2019), one bushel of soybeans can provide approximately

 11 pounds of soybean oil, or 48 pounds of protein-rich meal.
 Soybeans also are used to create biodiesel and are exported throughout the globe in whole, meal or oil form.
 Soybean production in the United States has expanded significantly throughout the past decade.
 According to the U.S. Department of Agriculture (2019), 2.65 billion bushels were harvested in 1999.
 In 2018, the total harvest was 4.42 billion bushels.
 Although soybean cropland has increased, higher yields are also contributing to production increases.
 In 1999, 36.6 bushels per acre was the average U.S. soybean yield.
 In 2016, the U.S. average soybean yield reached a record high of 51.9 bushels per acre.
-Advanced irrigation technology provides precision water application that contributes to high yields.
-An understanding of when to irrigate and what variables affect irrigation management decisions coupled with real-time field data, help growers make the most of their investments in irrigation.
-Troy Ingram, Irrigated Cropping Systems Extension educator with University of Nebraska, works with soybean growers in central Nebraska.
-He recommends using a soil moisture sensor for precise irrigation scheduling.
-“If you know how much water is in the soil and how much the crop is using each day with the ET (evapotranspiration) number, then you can do a really good job of scheduling irrigation for whatever crop you’re irrigating,” Ingram said.
-Evapotranspiration (ET) is a measure of how much water is evaporated from the soil and transpired by the plant. |

 |